Masala Herb

 Helene Dsouza

 Creamy pinto beans prepared with sausages and served up with rice.
-This is a quick and healthy stove top weeknight dinner meal.
+This is a quick and effortless stove top weeknight dinner meal.

 2 servings